Packages

 Concurrency

-flag controls how many endpoints are processed simultaneously.
+The -c or --concurrency flag controls how many endpoints are processed simultaneously.
 Higher values can speed up processing for large APIs but may increase the likelihood of hitting rate limits.
-Default is 5
+Default is 5.

 Rate limit handling